Lecture Notes in Cosmology: Production of gravitational waves during inflation

-Now, the power spectrum is no more scale-invariant but gained a small $k$-dependence: a power law with exponent $-2\epsilon$.
-The latter is usually named as \textbf{tensor spectral index} and denoted as $n_T$.
+Now, the power spectrum is no longer scale-invariant but has gained a small $k$-dependence: a power law with an exponent $-2\epsilon$.
+The latter is known as \textbf{the tensor spectral index} and is denoted as $n_T$.
 We shall see a little more detail about it later.
-On large scales, $h$ is time-independent and so its power spectrum is.
-Hence, we can choose any convenient value of $\eta$ when to evaluate $\Delta_h^2$.
-It is customary to use the time $\eta_k$ at which a given scale $k$ crosses the horizon, i.e.
+On large scales, $h$ is time-independent, and so is its power spectrum.
+Hence, we can choose any convenient value of $\eta$ when evaluating $\Delta_h^2$.
+It is customary to use the time $\eta_k$ at which a given scale $k$ crosses the horizon:

-because the details of the $k$-dependence of the power spectrum depend on the inflationary model but, as we saw in Eqs.~\eqref{geqveryshortwavelengths} and \eqref{geqsverylargewavelenghts}, they manifest themselves only at horizon-crossing.

 Using Eq.~\eqref{mathcalHforetaconstant}, the horizon crossing condition gives the following relation between $|\eta|$ and $k$: